ericbf/ynab-negative-rollover/README.md

 `ROLLOVER_PAYEE`: the payee to use for the rollover transactions.
 Defaults to `"Budget Rollover"` `ROLLOVER_ACCOUNT`: the account to use for the rollover transactions.
 Defaults to `"Budget Rollover"` `ROLLOVER_CATEGORY`: the category to use for the rollover transactions.
-Defaults to `"Rollover Offset"`
+Defaults to `"Rollover Offset"` `INFLOWS_CATEGORY`: the name of the inflows category.
+Defaults to `"Inflows"`.
+`PAYMENTS_GROUP`: the name of the credit card payments group.
+Defaults to `"Credit Card Payments"`.
+`GROUPS_TO_OFFSET`: the comma separated names of the category groups that should be offsetted in the to bo budgeted about (such as business expenses).
+Defaults to `"Ferreira.Life,Unbudgeted"`.

-## Running the app
+## Running

-You can run the app using `npm run start`.
-Running start runs builds automatically, so if you want to run the app without building, then you need to run `node .` directly.
+This can be run with `node . [apply|zero|clear]`.
+To automatically build then run, use use `npm run start`.

+- `apply`: runs the script to apply the rollover amounts to your budget.
+- `zero`: runs the script that zeros out all existing rollover transactions.
+- `clear`: clears the local cache of saved IDs and transactions.

 > If you want to build without running, run `npm run build`.